Jan Kalicki: Later life and death

 In 1953, just after a year he was appointed Assistant Professor of Mathematics at the Davis campus he returned to Berkeley, to become Assistant Professor of Philosophy.
 He died three months later in a car accident north of Berkeley, California.
+A tribute published by the University of California emphasized that he was beloved by colleagues and students alike.

 Works

 Kalicki published 13 papers on logical matrices and equational logic in the five years before his death.